Nickie Antonio

 Nickie J. Antonio (born June 2, 1955) is an American politician from Ohio.
-A Democrat, she serves in the Ohio Senate representing the 23rd district, which is located in the western portion of Cuyahoga County and contains the western third of Cleveland and some of the nearby western suburbs.
+A Democrat, she serves in the Ohio Senate representing the 23rd district in the western portion of Cuyahoga County including the western third of Cleveland and some of the nearby western suburbs.
 She previously served in the Ohio House of Representatives representing the 13th district from 2011 to 2018.
 A former member of Lakewood City Council, Antonio was elected to the lower chamber of the legislature in 2010 and took office on January 3, 2011, and was re-elected in the 2012 General election, receiving 75% of the vote.
 She was re-elected consecutively in the General elections of 2014 and 2016.
 After being term limited in the lower chamber of the legislature, Antonio was elected to the upper chamber of the legislature in 2018 and took office on January 7, 2019.
+She is the minority leader and the first openly gay member of the legislature.
+She was a special education teacher and worked for a non-profit before running for political office.

 Early life and career

 Antonio attended Lutheran High School West and is an alumna of Cleveland State University, where she earned both a Bachelor of Science degree in Education and a Master of Public Administration from the Maxine Goodman Levin College of Urban Affairs.
 In 2011, Antonio completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett LGBTQ Victory Institute Leadership Fellow.
 She is a former special education teacher, adjunct professor and non-profit administrator, as well as a former chair of the Cuyahoga Democratic Women's Caucus.

 Antonio was first elected to Lakewood City Council in 2005, winning an at-large seat.
 She was re-elected in 2009, receiving the most votes in a field of six candidates chasing three seats.